jjsch-dev/rotary-encoder/README.md

     void app_main()
     {
+        // Initialize the handle instance of the rotary device,
-        /* Initialise the rotary encoder device with the GPIOs for Clock (A) and Data (B)  signals and debounce timeout*/ rotenc_handle_t handle = { 0 };
+        // by default it uses 1 mS for the debounce time. rotenc_handle_t handle = { 0 };
         ESP_ERROR_CHECK(rotenc_init(&handle,
                                     CONFIG_ROT_ENC_CLK_GPIO,